-8. If the disposition is due to a casualty or theft, any information you need to complete Form 4684.

-9. If the sale was an installment sale made during the corporation's tax year, any information you need to complete Form 6252, Installment Sale Income.
+- 8. If the disposition is due to a casualty or theft, any information you need to complete Form 4684. - 9.
+If the sale was an installment sale, any information you need to complete Form 6252, Installment Sale Income.
 The corporation will separately report your share of all payments received for the property in the following tax years.
 See the Instructions for Form 6252 for details.